CallumJMac/CallumJMac.github.io/_posts/2024-05-13-advanced_retrieval.md

 One of the key challenges in information retrieval is assessing the relevancy of retrieved results based on the query inputted to the system.
 Cross-encoder re-ranking addresses this challenge by scoring the relevancy of retrieved results and reordering them to prioritize the most relevant ones.

 #### How it Works
-1. Querying the Vector Database: Initially, the system queries the vector database and retrieves a set of results.
+1. **Querying the Vector Database**: Initially, the system queries the vector database and retrieves a set of results.
-2. Requesting Additional Information: Rather than requesting only a few relevant pieces of information, request additional embeddings as irrelevant ones will later be discarded.
+2. **Requesting Additional Information**: Rather than requesting only a few relevant pieces of information, request additional embeddings as irrelevant ones will later be discarded.
-3. Re-ranking: The retrieved results are re-ranked based on their relevancy to the original query.
+3. **Re-ranking**: The retrieved results are re-ranked based on their relevancy to the original query.
 The most relevant results are given higher ranks.
-4. Selection: Finally, the top-ranking results are selected to be inputted to the LLM as context.
+4. **Selection**: Finally, the top-ranking results are selected to be inputted to the LLM as context.

 ### Obtain a "Long Tail" of results